-- Falsely setting off fire alarms is prohibited by section 806.101, Florida Statutes, and is a misdemeanor.
-Any damage to University property due to resident activating or tampering with a fire alarm may result in restitution fees associated with the damage caused by their actions in addition to other appropriate discipline. - Any student who activates a false alarm or tampers with fire and/or life safety equipment (such as fire extinguishers, exit signs, exit light fixtures, speakers, strobes, smoke detectors, sprinklers, and door alarms) places the lives and safety of fellow students in danger. - Being found responsible for misuse of fire or fire safety equipment or threatening the safety of others is grounds for criminal prosecution and immediate removal from Housing. - F2.1 During fire alarms, students and guests MUST leave the building immediately and report to designated safety locations.
+- Falsely setting off fire alarms is prohibited by section 806.101, Florida Statutes, and is a misdemeanor. - Any damage to University property due to resident activating or tampering with a fire alarm will be documented and may result in restitution fees and additional appropriate consequences or sanctions associated with the damage caused by their actions. - Any student who activates a false alarm or tampers with fire and/or life safety equipment (such as fire extinguishers, exit signs, exit light fixtures, speakers, strobes, smoke detectors, sprinklers, and door alarms) places the lives and safety of fellow students in danger. - Being found responsible for misuse of fire or fire safety equipment or threatening the safety of others is grounds for criminal prosecution and immediate removal from Housing. - F2.1 During fire alarms, students and guests MUST leave the building immediately and report to designated safety locations.
 Students are not to re-enter the building until the Housing and Residence Life professional staff or the University Police Department have cleared students to re-enter. - F2.2 Students and guests failing to vacate, or returning before cleared by HRL or UPD, are subject to disciplinary action and/or a fine.
-Housing and Residence Life staff may enter a student room during fire alarms to confirm evacuation. - F2.3 Designated Emergency Exit doors in Osprey Crossings, Osprey Hall, and Osprey Fountains are ONLY to be used during a fire alarm or other emergency. - F2.4 Students are required to report any dysfunction of their fire alarm or other fire safety equipment in their room immediately. - F2.5 Students cannot cover up or remove their smoke detector.
+Housing and Residence Life staff may enter a student room during fire alarms to confirm evacuation. - F2.3 Designated Emergency Exit doors in Osprey Crossings, Osprey Hall, and Osprey Fountains are ONLY to be used during a fire alarm or other emergency.